RGB-Outl4w/ThePixelsAutoReloaded/README.md

 # ⚠️ ATTENTION ⚠️
 Devs have recently stated that using an autoclicker OR a similar script is not safe!
 This probably means that those are now bannable.
 Use at your own risk.

+## ❗ Dev Note
+It is recommended to use this script with [**Telegram Desktop**](https://desktop.telegram.org/), as the **Telegram Web** can sometimes reject executing scripts and return an error.
+I do not provide support for any errors, encountered while trying to execute the script in **Telegram Web**.
+All the issues threads connected to Telegram Web will be closed.

 ## Installation (Execution):
 Paste the following command into the Telegram webview console (Ctrl + Shift + i -- to open):